maheshwaramyogesh/spot-it/README.md

 ---

 ## ❤️ Final Note

-SpotIt is built to make local issue reporting simple, visual, and easy to track.
+"SpotIt transforms civic issue reporting by enabling users to instantly report problems, upload evidence, and monitor issue status in real time."

 > **See It.
 Spot It.
 Report It.**